 Feline herpes can be found throughout the world.

 What is an upper respiratory disease?

 The virus infects and grows in nose, eyes, sinus, throat, mouth and tonsils of a cat which causes inflammation and fever.
-Due to the nasal discharge, the cat's sense of smell is severely diminished, causing it's appetite to wane.
-While loss of appetite is dangerous in all cats, it is especially so in kittens where anorexia and dehydration can quickly take hold.
+Due to the nasal discharge, the cat's sense of smell is severely diminished, causing his appetite to wane.
+While the loss of appetite is dangerous in all cats, it is especially so in kittens.

 Due to the damage caused to tissues, it is possible for a secondary bacterial infection to take hold.

 If a pregnant cat catches herpes, it may lead to abortion of the kittens.

 How do cats become infected with feline herpes?

 Feline herpes can be spread by direct or indirect contact.
 The virus can survive for up to 24 hours in the environment.